act-rules/act-rules.github.io/_rules/aria-state-or-property-valid-value-6a7281.md

 ## Applicability

-Any [WAI-ARIA 1.1 state or property](https://www.w3.org/TR/wai-aria-1.1/#state_prop_def) that is not empty (""), and that is specified on an HTML or SVG element.
+The rule applies to any HTML or SVG element that has any not empty (`""`) [WAI-ARIA 1.1 state or property][] specified.

 ## Expectation

-Each test target has a valid value according to its [WAI-ARIA 1.1 value type](https://www.w3.org/TR/wai-aria-1.1/#propcharacteristic_value).
+Each test target has a valid value according to its [WAI-ARIA 1.1 value type][].

-For value types `ID Reference` and `ID Reference List` for [WAI-ARIA required properties](https://www.w3.org/TR/wai-aria-1.1/#requiredState) at least one of the elements with the given ids exists in the same [document tree](https://dom.spec.whatwg.org/#document-trees) or [shadow tree](https://dom.spec.whatwg.org/#shadow-trees) as the element that specifies the target attribute.
+For value types `ID Reference` and `ID Reference List` for [WAI-ARIA required properties][] at least one of the elements with the given ids exists in the same [document tree][] or [shadow tree][] as the element that specifies the target attribute.

-For value type `URI` the value matches the [generic URI syntax](https://www.ietf.org/rfc/rfc3986.txt).
+For value type `URI` the value matches the [generic URI syntax][].

-**Note:** Only for [WAI-ARIA required properties](https://www.w3.org/TR/wai-aria-1.1/#requiredState) with value types `ID Reference` and `ID Reference List` is there a requirement that the elements with the given ids actually exists.
+**Note:** Only for [WAI-ARIA required properties][] with value types `ID Reference` and `ID Reference List` is there a requirement that the elements with the given ids actually exists.
 For non-required properties, this is not a requirement.

 **Note:**
 For value type `URI`, this rule does not require that the destination URI exists.

 ## Assumptions

-This rule catches values that are undefined in [WAI-ARIA Specifications][], and where the resulting behavior in user agents are also undefined in WAI-ARIA.
+- This rule catches values that are undefined in [WAI-ARIA Specifications][], and where the resulting behavior in user agents are also undefined in WAI-ARIA.
 This might lead to accessibility issues, if the intention was to use behavior defined in [WAI-ARIA Specifications][].
 When values are used that do not have a defined behavior in [WAI-ARIA Specifications][], the HTML/SVG specification decides what default values should be used, since it is defined here what should happen when an invalid value is used for an attribute.
 If the default value for invalid attribute values happens to match the author's intention for the value, there will not be an accessibility issue.

 ## Accessibility Support

-Some user agents treat the value of `aria-*` attribute as case-sensitive (even when these are not ID) while some treat them as case-insensitive.
+- Some user agents treat the value of `aria-*` attribute as case-sensitive (even when these are not ID) while some treat them as case-insensitive.

 ## Background